growlf/toolbox/README.md

 - setup a reverse proxy for remote shell (outbond from container host to remote support system)
 - create a container project from defined template

+## Use with Portainer

+Use the `portainer-compose.yml` file and modify to your hearts content.

 ## Notes

 - https://ohmyz.sh/#install